JeffreyGaydos/return-to_sleep-peer-evaluation-tool/README.md

 * Students can add and drop classes at will.
 * The login system is done using bcrypt.
 * Institutions verfication for the admins.
-* An access denied page when trying to visit pages a visitor shouldn't.
+* An access denied page when trying to visit pages a visitor shouldn't. (usually)
 * Changing enrollment.
 Students might add or drop the course.
 * Support for multiple group structures.
 A student may belong to multiple groups simultaneously.
 * Admin dashboard to monitor submission of peer evaluations.